nccgroup/phantap/README.md

 * Phantap is now configured, as soon as you plug it between a victim and their switch, it will automatically configure the router and give it Internet access.

 * You can add your favorite VPN to have a remote connection back.
 We've tested PhanTap with [OpenVpn](https://openvpn.net/community-resources/how-to/), port TCP 443, to avoid some detection mehods.
+* You can also add a command to be ran when a new IP or DNS is configured, in /etc/config/phantap, e.g. /etc/init.d/openvpn restart (restart OpenVpn service).
 * You can also look at disabling the wifi by default and using hardware buttons to start it (https://openwrt.org/docs/guide-user/hardware/hardware.button).

 ## Limitations or how it can be detected :